firesharkstudios/butterfly-server/README.md

 ## Licensing

-All the server code is licensed under the Apache License 2.0.
+The core server code is licensed under the Apache License 2.0.

+The example server code is licensed under the MIT License.

 All the client code is licensed under the MIT License.